 - The vendor earns interest on the outstanding amount with the borrower.
 This interest is usually higher than other financial institutions.

-- The relationship with vendor and borrowing company improves with better understanding.
+- The relationship with the vendor and borrowing company improves with better understanding.

-- Borrower Company provides shares to the vendor, in other words, it is offering the partial ownership of the company.
+- Borrower company provides shares to the vendor.
+In other words, it is offering partial ownership of the company.

 - The procurement for the borrowing company becomes smooth and need not go in search of the lender to finance the transaction.

-- The purchaser can buy goods which otherwise they cannot afford due to financial limitations.
+- The purchaser can buy goods that otherwise they cannot afford due to financial limitations.

-- The cash flowCash FlowCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
-It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. of borrower is eased as they have fixed outflow of payments for the next years.
+- The borrower’s cash flowCash FlowCash Flow is the amount of cash or cash equivalent generated & consumed by a Company over a given period.
+It proves to be a prerequisite for analyzing the business’s strength, profitability, & scope for betterment. is eased as they have fixed the outflow of payments for the next few years.

-- Some vendors also provide leasing out options for borrower firms, this mitigates full payment and is very much tax effective.
+- Some vendors also provide leasing out options for borrower firms.
+This mitigates full payment and is very tax effective.

-- The main reason a borrower company opts for vendor financing is due to liquidity cash crunch.
-Providing loans to such firms can lead to default in payment and the loan being counted under bad debt in the books of a lending company (vendor)
+- The main reason a borrower company opts for vendor financing is due to the liquidity cash crunch.
+Providing loans to such firms can lead to default in payment and the loan being counted under bad debt in the books of a lending company (vendor).

-- Vendor charges higher interest than the usual banks for the borrower when they get to know the borrower has limited option to finance for the sales.
+- The vendor charges higher interest than the usual banks for the borrower when they know the borrower has limited options to finance the sales.

-- The default risk has to be taken by the vendor, if borrower defaults and doesn’t make the payment, the vendor’s profitability will take a hit.
+- The default risk has to be taken by the vendor.
+If the borrower defaults and doesn’t make the payment, the vendor’s profitability will hit.

-Vendor financing is an excellent feature in business which a borrowing (customer) company and lending (vendor) company can make use of.
-The borrower can benefit from it in case of a liquidityLiquidityLiquidity shows the ease of converting the assets or the securities of the company into the cash.
-Liquidity is the ability of the firm to pay off the current liabilities with the current assets it possesses. crunch scenario and the lender can lend to earn some extra cash through the interest rate charged on its customers.
-The vendor has to be sure before going to avail this option and should take the risk if a borrower defaults on the payment or liquidates in a worst-case scenario.
-Thus, it is both a boon and a ban in the field of business which should be executed with utmost caution and only upon requirement under certain conditions.
-If the transaction is running smoothly, this type of financing will only improve the relationship between a vendor and the borrower.
+Vendor financing is an excellent feature in business that a borrowing (customer) company and lending (vendor) company can make use of.
+The borrower can benefit from it in case of a liquidityLiquidityLiquidity is the ease of converting assets or securities into cash. crunch scenario, and the lender can lend to earn some extra cash through the interest rate charged on its customers.
+The vendor must be sure before availing of this option and take the risk if a borrower defaults on the payment or liquidates in a worst-case scenario.
+Thus, it is both a boon and a ban in the field of business, which should be executed with utmost caution and only upon requirement under certain conditions.
+If the transaction runs smoothly, this type of financing will only improve the relationship between a vendor and the borrower.

-This has been a Guide to Vendor Financing and its Meaning.
-Here we discuss the types of vendor financing along with example, benefits, importance and limitations.
+This has been a guide to vendor financing and its meaning.
+Here we discuss the types of vendor financing along with the example, benefits, importance, and limitations.
 You can learn more about from the following articles –